 Summary

-The decaffeinated process that most manufacturers use will reduce the amount of caffeine in your cup to 2–5 mg, which is lower than the 47 mg in regular tea and is substantially less than coffee, which can contain 140 mg or more.
+The decaffeinated process that most manufacturers use will reduce the amount of caffeine in your cup to 2–5 mg, which is lower than the 47 mg in regular tea and substantially less than coffee, which can contain 140 mg or more.
 However, if you must eliminate the caffeine from your diet completely, you’ll need to switch to a caffeine-free tea, like chamomile or mint, to protect your health.

 Featured Image Credit: DONOT6_STUDIO, Shutterstock